OpenDGPS/gpx-to-svg/README.md

 Run:

-    simpy open italy-map-js.svg in your fav browser.
+    open italy-map-js.svg in your fav browser.

 *Make sure to enable XmlHTTPRequest for file:// protocoll, otherwise run the request from a local http-server.*